pergolafabio/Hikvision-Addons/hikvision-baresip/README.md

 #### Example 2:
 The problem was no video!
 Well, i made a workaround, the baresip client is a command line softphone...!
 So what i do, on an incoming call to 10000000005, i do a CURL command to the baresip client, telling to execute dialplan "7001"
-In the dialplan below you see i have created a while loop next after i do the curl command, so when i actually pickup with linhome/linphone, there are members in the conference, then 10000000005 will enter the conference too...
+In the dialplan below you see i have created a while loop next after i do the curl command, the curl command fires the baresip client to callme ...so when i actually pickup with linhome/linphone, the conference is started...
+Afterwards 10000000005 will enter the conference too...

 I use linhome in example below, you can also use linphone, they both do early media... they also have a free flexisip server, so no need to open ports in your router to Asterisk...
 Another advantage, flexisip allows multiple contacts on the same account, so you have early video on all of them...!
+Linhome is easy to setup, everything is preconfigured, if you use linphone, make sure to enable push and early media in the settings...

 ```
 #### Setup this in extensions.conf: